 PoS(PoA)-A’s MISF sends MIS_Link_Preparation request message to MN-A’s MISF.

-MN-A’s MIS user is informed of new radio resources to prepare MN’s connection by Link_Preparation.indication primitive.
+MN-A’s MIS user is informed of new radio resources to prepare MN’s connection by MIS_Link_Preparation.indication primitive.

 MN-A prepares the connection with new radio resources.